 Her primary areas of emphasis during her tenure at PCC have been improving student access, retention and graduation rates.
 She gained approval for bond issues that created a modern Learning Center on the Pueblo campus as well as an expanded, student-approved College Center that includes a Career and Transfer Center.
 Both projects directly target student success by providing more learning resources and enhancing student life.

-In her first year, Erjavec introduced the annual Celebration Walk that has become part of the tradition on the first day of each fall semester to congratulate students for taking the first step on their journey to success.
+In her first year at PCC, Erjavec introduced the annual Celebration Walk.
+It has become a tradition on the first day of each fall semester to congratulate students for taking the first step on their journey to success.

-Ms. Erjavec has been recognized for both her professional and personal contributions by several organizations.
+Erjavec has been recognized by several organizations for her professional and personal contributions.
 She was inducted into the Pueblo Hall of Fame in 2010 and the South High School Alumni Hall of Fame in 2008.
-In 2005, Patty was named Administrator of the Year by the Colorado Adolescent Mental Health Coalition, and in 2003 she became the first woman recipient of the Greater Pueblo Chamber of Commerce’s Charles W. Crews Outstanding Business Person of the Year award.
-In spring 2013, she was cited for her support of students by being named the recipient of the Colorado Community College System’s President/Vice President Award, and she also was presented with a Distinguished Service to Education Award by CSU-Pueblo for both current and long-time efforts to aid students.
+In 2005, Erjavec was named Administrator of the Year by the Colorado Adolescent Mental Health Coalition and in 2003 she became the first woman to receive the Greater Pueblo Chamber of Commerce’s Charles W. Crews Outstanding Business Person of the Year Award.
+That same year, she was recognized with the YWCA Anna Taussig Award for her work with at-risk youth.
+In 2019, Erjavec was recognized as a Woman of Influence by the Colorado Springs Business Journal.